ibm-cloud-docs/resiliency/bcdr-understand.md

 * Natural disasters such as flood, fire, earthquakes
 * Infrastructure problems such as power outages, broader network failures
-* Accidental or malicious actions that delete data, services, or configuration.
+* Accidental or malicious actions that delete data, services, or configuration
+* Rolling out a software update which contains a bug or other error that was not anticipated

 In each event, it is important to have a planned recovery approach that provides for the restoration of service within a given timeframe, to an agreed point in time before the disaster occurred.
 It’s probably also advisable to be aware of the costs involved too - both in terms of the cost of downtime to the business and the cost of the solution put in place.